johnnyhoffman/botrytis/README.md

 ### Outputs
 The items in the fourth row of the main menu are modulation destinations for the different physical outputs on the Daisy patch.
 For example, send what you want to hear to the audio outs, the clock signal to the gate out, an LFO to one CV out and an envelope to the other.

-### Mod source list
+### All mod sources
 On the last row is the "modulation sources" menu which lets you view which modulation destinations a modulation source has set.
+Mod sources only show up in this list if they have destinations assigned to them.
+You will see the full list of mod sources when accessing a list via a mod destination.
+Below are descriptions of each mod source:

+* **Controls 1-4**: These refer to the four CTRL knob-jack combos on the Daisy Patch.
+When nothing is plugged into the jack, this mod source sends the knobs position, and when something is plugged in the mod source sends the value of the signal coming through the jack.
+You can use the knobs as macros, or the jacks as external CV controls, or do whatever you want to do with them.
+* **Audio Ins 1-4**: These refer to the four audio-in jacks on the Daisy Patch.
+You can use this to send external sounds signals through the effects, or use them to FM one of the internal oscillators, or do whatever you want to do with them.
+* **Gates 1-2**: These refer to the two gate-in jacks on the Daisy Patch.
+You can use them to send sequencer gates in, or do whatever you want to do with them.
+* **Clock out**: This is the square wave produced by the clock.
+I like to send it out of the gate to clock a sequencer.
+* **Oscillators 1-3**: These are the outputs of each oscillator.
+You can FM another oscillator with it, send it to an effect or mixer, or do whatever you want to do with it.
+* **Filter out, phaser out, and delay out**: These are the processed signals coming out of these effects.
+Send them to a mixer, to an audio out, or whatever.
+* **Midi gate**: This is a gate that's on when a midi key is pressed and off otherwise.
+Send it to the gate of an envelope, the reset gate of an LFO, or whatever.
+* **Velocity**: This is the midi velocity of the active midi key.
+Send it to an envelope's mod multiplier, or do whatever you want with it.
+* **Channel pressure**: If your midi device supports channel pressure, this is that.
+* **Envelopes 1-5**: These are the envelope outputs as dictated by the gate and the ADSR values.
+Send them to an oscillator level, filter frequency, or do whatever.
+* **LFOS 1-5**: These are the LFO outputs.
+* **Mixers 1-2**: These send out the mixed sources.
+* **None**: This clears mod source for the selected mod destination.

 ## Getting a hang of it
 I'm aware that it might be a bit odd to get used to at first, but once you get used to routing things around as modulation sources and destinations, you've pretty much learned all you need to.
 I suggest looking through the mod source list for the initiliazed state, and seeing how signals are routed around and how that results in the sounds it produces, and then going on from there to tweak parameters and modulation sources.

 ## Presets
 Nope.
-I had some trouble reading and writing to the SD card.
-If any body wants to help me out with that let me know, and then I can move forward with implementing presets.
+I had some trouble reading from and writing to the SD card.
+If someone wants to help me out with that let me know, and then I can move forward with implementing presets.
 In the meantime, embrace impermanence.